SIT Graduate Institute Scholarships

 NPCA members can request information regarding this exclusive scholarship opportunity at 800-336-1616 or 802-258-3510, or on the SIT Graduate Institute web site.

 After graduating SIT, Ursula is interested in working in the private or federal sector to try something different from her previous experience in the nonprofit sector.
-She intends to work in program development and design focusing on food production and gentrification where her passions about intersecting ideas, disciplines, and sectors are emphasized.
+She intends to work in program development and design and risk mitigation around food systems and urban development where her passions about intersecting ideas, disciplines, and sectors are emphasized.

 Learn more about how NPCA supports Returned Peace Corps Volunteers here.